-- First add the app or apps you would like to have available on the device in Kiosk mode in the management console (see article Add Android apps from the Google Play Store).
+- First add the app or apps you would like to have available on the device in Kiosk mode in the Administration Portal (see article Add Android apps from the Google Play Store).

 Note!
-If you want to use an app that should not be visible on the users' devices, activate the Hide in Kiosk checkbox under Apps & Docs.
+If you want to use an app that should not be visible on the users' devices, activate the Hide in Kiosk checkbox under Apps.
 This can be useful, for example, when using remote assistance tools that should only run in the background.

 Note!
 If you want to add system apps, create a policy with a corresponding whitelist.
 Learn how to do that in our How-To: How to set Android standard apps to the black or white list.

 Note!
 In kiosk mode only VPP apps with the Mandatory checkbox are displayed.

 - Select Administration→ Policies in the Administration Portal.
 Click on the plus sign, to create a new policy.